notahat/advent-of-code-2023/README.md

 Plain old Ruby for this one.

-Part 1 was easy, but part 2 seems much harder, and I'm still working on it.
+Part 1 was easy, but part 2 was much harder.
+I had to figure out a way to efficiently compose all the maps to make the computation take a reasonable amount of time.
+I'm not sure if there's a simpler approach.
-I've got a path forward, but I feel like I've missed something that could simplify things.